z3zzz/jest-static-assets/README.md

-## test.js
+## test*.js files

-- Tests static html, css, js files
+- Tests for static html, css, js files
+- Tests for asynchronous and fetch functions
-- Uses JSDOM with options: run-scripts dangerously and etc
+- Test with JSDOM with options: run-scripts dangerously and etc
+- Test with JSDOM with require or import(+babel)